openproto/protoconfig/README.md

 Last, but the least there exists variety of encoders for almost every coding language.
 You can read more [here](https://developers.google.com/protocol-buffers/docs/cpptutorial).

 If that is not enough, `protobuf` ecosystem is [constantly evolving](https://twitter.com/bwplotka/status/1345076383190556676).

-### Scope

-`OpenConfig 1.0` standard specifies a process of configuring, define configuration and consume configuration by software applications in a way that is:

-* Discoverable and Type Safe: **We don't need to guess or read complex documentations in order to know executable configuration format, invariants and assumptions**
-* Auto Generatable: **We don't need manually write application client and executable config definitions**
-* Easy to Verify: **Non-semantic verification and validation (e.g ) does not require executable participation**
-* Maintainable: **Smallest possible impact in the event of executable upgrade of modification**
-* Backward & Forward Compatible: **Smooth version migrations**

 #### Not in the scope